webstylestory/figolia/README.md

   * [#15](#15) If relaunching indexing after a previous one, with timestamp stored in Firebase, removed items since then will not be removed from index.
     Workaround is to delete timestamp in `algolia/index` backend in Firebase to force a full reindex.
+A fix would enable reflecting deletions in the index, but the small updates would remain unnoticed, so if your database stay wuthout indexing for too long, a full reindex is the most adequate option.